stmayne/custom_labels_lab/README.md

 ![](screenshots/8.png)

-9) Once the upload has completed, you can copy the file path from the top of the page.
+9) Once the upload has completed, you can click the button to copy the file path from the top of the page.
 This path should end in the root folder for the dataset.

 ![](screenshots/9.png)
 ![](screenshots/10.png)